cBioPortal/cbioportal/docs/File-Formats.md

 `value_sort_order` field (see [below](#note-on-value_sort_order)).

 In a heatmap for a generic assay profile _important_ values are shown in darker shades of blue, whereas _unimportant_ values are shown in darker shades of red.
 The values represented by the `pivot_threshold_value` is shown in white.
+When defined, the `pivot_threshold_value` will always be included in the legend, even when all datapoints are all more extreme.
 In the Waterfall plot in Plots tab of Results view `pivot_threshold_value` determines the boundary between up- and downward deflections in the plot.

 When no sensible idea exists for a boundary between _important_ and _unimportant_ observations the `pivot_threshold_value`